youssefasmodeus/Portfolio/IntegratedDepthWheel/README.md

 ## License

-This project was developed as an internal R&D testbench at SLB.
+This project was developed as an independant private project.
 All physical models, algorithm implementations, and validation methods are based on publicly available patents and industry specifications referenced above.